 The repository size was initially limited to 250 MByte, the maximum push size to 100 MByte and the maximum attachment size to 50MB.
 Please refer to the GitLab help page for the current default limits.
 Git repositories are not designed to store large binary formats (images, multimedia files).
 Projects can only be made public by the TU.it root administrator.
 Access to projects, other than via the web GUI, is exclusively via SSH keys or access tokens.
 Merge requests via e-mail are also possible with restrictions.
 External Runner instances can be defined for projects.
 As already mentioned above, a maximum of 10 projects can be created in the private namespace.
 This restriction does not exist for groups.
 Therefore only small private projects should be created in the private namespace.

 The TUgitLab institute administrator has the possibility to enter a certain number (max.
-20) of external project partners in the online account management.
+50) of external project partners in the online account management, opens an external URL in a new window.
 Please note that e-mail addresses must be unique among all GitLab users and must not end in @tuwien.ac.at for external partners.
 Once the external users are created in GitLab, they can request a new password through the password reset link on the TUgitLab login page.
 The login itself is not done via Single-Sign-On, but via the local login screen with the email address as username.
 In principle, it is also possible that the same external user is entered by different TUgitLab institute administrators, but only created once in GitLab, since the unique key is the email address.
 If such an external user is to be removed from GitLab completely, it must be removed from all TUgitLab institute administrators.

 If a member of the TU loses his TUaccount because he leaves the staff or finishes his studies, he will be locked in GitLab after some time.
 If this person also holds the function of a TUgitLab institute administrator, all external users they have entered will also be locked.
-In such a case, project authorizations are often affected, so it is recommended to transfer the authorizations to GitLab in time or to move the external users to another responsible person in the online account management, otherwise TU.it will have to intervene manually.
+In such a case, project authorizations are often affected, so it is recommended to transfer the authorizations to GitLab in time or to move the external users to another responsible person in the online account management, opens an external URL in a new window, otherwise TU.it will have to intervene manually.

 See the GitLab help pages, opens an external URL in a new window for detailed online documentation on GitLab.
 There are also a number of information pages on the Internet about Git and version control (e.g. Git - Book, opens an external URL in a new window or What is version control, opens an external URL in a new window).